Elzabe Rockman

-Elizabeth Cornelia "Elzabe" Rockman (born 20 April 1967) is a South African African National Congress politician who served as the Member of the Executive Council for Finance during the premierships of Ace Magashule and Sisi Ntombela.
+Elizabeth Cornelia "Elzabe" Rockman (born 20 April 1967) is a South African African National Congress politician who has been the Member of the Executive Council for Agriculture, Rural Development and Environmental Affairs since 2024.
+She was the Member of the Free State Executive Council for Finance during the premierships of Ace Magashule and Sisi Ntombela.
 She was first appointed to the post in March 2013 and left office in May 2019.
 She was also a Member of the Free State Provincial Legislature during that time.
 From 2010 to 2013, she was the Director-General of the Free State Provincial Government.
 In October 2019, she testified at the Zondo Commission.

 Early life

 Rockman was born on 20 April 1967 in Kimberley in the former Cape Province.
 She studied at the University of the Free State and obtained a BEd degree in Languages and a BA Honours in English.

 Career

 Rockman became the secretary of the Free State Provincial Legislature in 1994 and served in the post until 2009.
 She joined the provincial government after the 2009 general election.
 She was soon appointed Director-General of the Free State Provincial Government in September 2010.
 On 12 March 2013, premier Ace Magashule appointed her as the Member of the Executive Council for Finance, succeeding Seiso Mohai, who was redeployed to Parliament.
 After the 2014 general election, she remained in the post.
 In 2017, she became a certified fraud examiner.
 Magashule resigned as premier in 2018 and newly elected premier Sisi Ntombela retained Rockman in her position.

 Rockman left the provincial government after the 2019 general election.
 Gadija Brown succeeded her as Finance MEC.

+Rockman returned to the Provincial Legislature following the 2024 general election.
+The newly elected premier Maqueen Letsoha-Mathae appointed her as the MEC for Agriculture, Rural Development and Environmental Affairs.